india travel fears

 Safety

 A good tour is serious about your safety in India.
-The first day Mohsin gave us a little card with tips on what to do if we were hassled or in an emergency.
+On the first day, Mohsin gave us a little card with tips on what to do if we were hassled or in an emergency.
 But Intrepid goes way beyond giving an information card.
-They are a well-respected tour company in India and the businesses that work with them are treated well.
-In exchange the businesses are held to high standards, like seat belts that work – a luxury in India!
-Mohsin was always great about making sure that all seat belts in jeeps, buses, and taxi’s worked.
-One time when they didn’t, he handled it right away.
+They are a well-respected tour company in India, and the businesses that work with them are treated well.
+In exchange, the businesses are held to high standards, like seat belts that work – a luxury in India!
+Mohsin was always great about making sure that all seat belts in jeeps, buses, and taxis worked.
+One time, when they didn’t, he handled it right away.

 He was also great at warning us of the local scams in each town.
-When we’d first arrive in a city like Pushkar, he’d do a city walk with us showing us around and getting us familiar with the town.
-This was to prepare us for our free time we’d have in each town so we knew where to go and what to look out for.
-Luckily he had also prepared us with knowledge of scams before we were ever on our own.
-I’m pretty sure I would have fell for some of them otherwise.
+When we first arrived in a city like Pushkar, he’d do a city walk with us, showing us around and getting us familiar with the town.
+This was to prepare us for the free time we’d have in each town so we knew where to go and what to look out for.
+Luckily, he had also prepared us with knowledge of scams before we were ever on our own.
+I’m pretty sure I would have fallen for some of them otherwise.

 india travel scams